jon-jacky/home/commonplace.md

   as a rational consequence of their objective merits.
 Both are social artifacts, not manifestations of fundamental truths."

-  "These days I say, Unix went from being the worst operating system available, to being the best operating system available, without getting appreciably better.

-  And I still miss my Lisp Machine.
+  "...
+I still miss my Lisp Machine.
 It's not that Unix is really that bad, it's that it has a certain model of computer use which has crowded out the more ambitious visions which were still alive in the 70s and 80s."